rodrigoaasm/dojot-microservice-sdk-js/lib/configManager/README.md

 For the sake of standardization, we should follow some rules when applying this module to a service:

 - Apply the Occam's razor when creating your names: the simpler, the better.
 - Multiple agglutinated words should be avoided: instead of `kafka.consumerpartitionnumber`, a better alternative is `kafka.consumer.partition.number`.
 - This module does not accept uppercase letters: using them might not give you the expected results.
 - Always use scopes for better modularity.
+- If possible, use only dots in the parameters' names.
+The double to single underscore conversion is only an extension to provide compatibility with some libraries that is not meant to be used as a default.
+If you need to provide an object with only underscored parameters, use the `transformObjectKeys` to transform the configuration object.

 # Usage